disaster recovery assistance

 City Council -

-The agenda description stated the proposed program would be administered by the Wisconsin Department of Military Affairs and intended to provide faster, more accessible relief following a Governor-declared state of emergency.
+The proposal was described as being administered by the Wisconsin Department of Military Affairs and intended to provide faster relief following a Governor-declared state of emergency.

 City Council -